Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "That's racist," he told her, pointing at her.

-"Is not.
-And, if I was being racist, trust me, you'd know it," she retorted.
+"No, its not," she retorted.
 The two stared one another down, neither backing down or blinking.
 Eventually, Eve rolled her eyes and told him, "Look, just go in there and tell them you have some evidence that needs to be held.
 But make sure you tell them that you have to check out the storage facility first."

 "What if he says no?"